MattFiler/OpenCAGE/README.md

 2. Open "Mod Tools" folder and copy "Mod Tools.exe" to your Alien: Isolation directory, typically located in "C:\Program Files (x86)\Steam\steamapps\common\Alien Isolation".
 3. Run "Mod Tools.exe" from your Alien: Isolation directory.
 You may be asked to locate your Brainiac Designer install if the tool cannot locate it automatically.

 The mod tools are all set up!
+The tools have an in-built auto update feature which will download and apply any future changes from GitHub.

+Running the mod tools requires administrator privileges in order to access Brainiac Designer resources and not run into issues when modifying game files.

 ## Loading a mod